simplex-chat/simplex-chat/blog/20241125-servers-operated-by-flux-true-privacy-and-decentralization-for-all-users.md

 **No user profile identity**

-User profile identities, even if it is only a random number or a long-term key, undermine privacy of users connections, because they allow network operators and/or observers to find out who talks to whom.
+User profile identities, even if it is only a random number or a long-term key, undermine privacy of users connections, because in some cases they may allow network operators, observers and users to find out who talks to whom.

 Most communication networks rely on fixed user profile identities.
-It includes Matrix and communication networks relying on onion routing.
+It includes Matrix and communication networks with onion routing.

 SimpleX network design avoids the need for profile identities or keys, while still allowing optional long-term addresses for users and groups for convenience.
 It protects users from being discovered and approached by malicious parties, and many family users chose to use SimpleX with children because of it.

 **Connection privacy**

-Onion routing used in Tor-based messengers and in Session aims to hide who connects to whom, but as neither Tor nor Session users have knowledge about who operate servers, in some cases the clients may connect via the servers controlled by one entity, that may learn the IP addresses of both parties.
+SimpleX network has [private message routing](./20240604-simplex-chat-v5.8-private-message-routing-chat-themes.md) (2-hop onion routing) &mdash; it prevents server operators from discovering who connects to whom via network traffic metadata.
+Onion routing used in Tor-based messengers and in Session also hides it.
+But because neither Tor nor Session users have knowledge about who operates servers, in some cases the clients may connect via the servers controlled by one entity, that may learn the IP addresses of both parties.

-Statistically, it is easy to calculate that if traffic data from 2% of onion network is available to an attacker, and the client chooses servers randomly, after about 1750 of such choices the probability of choosing attacker's servers as both entry and exit nodes, and connection privacy being compromised becomes over 50% [2].
+Statistically, if traffic metadata from 2% of onion network servers is available to an attacker, and the client chooses servers randomly, after about 1750 of such choices the probability of choosing attacker's servers as both entry and exit nodes, and connection privacy being compromised becomes over 50% [2].

 Matrix network does not provide connection privacy, as not only user identity exists, it is tied to a specific server that knows all user connections and a part of user's contacts connections.
 What is worse, Element &mdash; the most widely used Matrix app &mdash; offers the servers of only one organization to create an account, resulting in some degree of network centralization.